 NTIC was awarded three National Science Foundation (NSF) awards -- one in June 2009 as a Phase I Small Business Technology Transfer (STTR) grant for \$150,000 on advanced polylactide materials for biobased and biodegradable products, the second in September 2009 as a Phase I Small Business Innovation Research (SBIR) grant for an additional \$150,000 on "Biobased coatings for corrosion protection" and a third in November 2011 as a Phase II SBIR grant of \$500,000 for the development of advanced polylactide materials for biobased and biodegradable plastic products.
 The Phase I projects were completed in June 2010 and have helped NTIC develop biobased technologies for new innovative applications in the ZERUST® and Natur-Tec® business areas.
+The Phase II project work continued during fiscal 2014.
+NTIC plans to submit a Phase

+IIB application to extend the Phase II project work.
 The research and technology development was conducted in collaboration with Ramani Narayan, Ph.D., a current director of NTIC, and Michigan State University.
 NTIC plans to use modified polylactic acid chemistries developed at Michigan State University to expand its product portfolio with enhanced solutions for bioplastics packaging.

-During fiscal 2010, NTIC was awarded money from the U.S. Department of Defense for a Phase I Small Business Innovation Research contract worth \$70,000 to develop non-plastic marine biodegradable waste bags for the U.S. Navy.
+During fiscal 2010, NTIC was awarded funding from the U.S. Department of Defense for a Phase I Small Business Innovation Research contract worth \$70,000 to develop non-plastic marine biodegradable waste bags for the U.S. Navy.
 NTIC collaborated with the U.S. Army Natick labs and Michigan State University on this project.
 In November 2011, NTIC was awarded a Department of Defense Small Business Innovation Research Phase II grant of \$500,000 for the ongoing development and commercialization of biobased and marine biodegradable non-plastic bags for the U.S. Navy.
+The Phase II grant work continued during fiscal 2014 and was completed in April 2014.